 Cristin McKnight Sethi

-- Assistant Professor of Art History and Director of Graduate Studies, Art History
+- Assistant Professor of Art History; Director of Graduate Studies, Art History

 - “The Many Meanings of Punjabi Phulkaris,” in Phulkari, ed.
 Darielle Mason.
 Philadelphia: Philadelphia Museum of Art, forthcoming.